 Origin and History

-This unit of dragoons was created in 1689 by Margrave Georg Friedrich von Ansbach with 3 companies of the Brandenburg contingent of the Reichsarmee and a fourth companies led by Captain Le Jeune.
+This unit of dragoons was created in 1689 by Margrave Georg Friedrich von Ansbach with three companies of the Brandenburg contingent of the Reichsarmee and a fourth companies led by Captain Le Jeune.

-During the War of the Polish Succession, each company of the regiment was strengthened to 132 privates in 1734.
-The regiment now counted 5 companies of heavy dragoons and 5 companies of light dragoons.
+In 1734, during the War of the Polish Succession (1733-35), each company of the regiment was strengthened to 132 privates.
+The regiment now counted five companies of heavy dragoons and five companies of light dragoons.

 During the Seven Years' War, the regiment was under the command of:

 - from May 30, 1755: Carl Ludwig von Normann